mesosphere-backup/dcos-gce/README.md

 ```text
 agent_machine_type
 ```
-The GCE instance tpe used for the agent nodes.
+The GCE instance type used for the agent nodes.
 Default: n1-standard-1
 ```text
 scopes
 ```